Cybernetic-Ransomware/bpoe-api-gateway/README.md

 - Docker Desktop / Docker + Compose

 ## Getting Started (Windows)
 > Tip: before running any command copy `docker/.env.template` to `docker/.env` (and to the project root if you alter `config.search_path`).
-Fill in the Auth0 credentials, session secret, and optional Sentry values directly in that file—the inline comments explain every variable.
+Fill in the Auth0 credentials, session secret, CORS allow-list, and optional Sentry values directly in that file—the inline comments explain every variable.

 ### Deploy
 1. Clone the repository: